hcl14/LLM_interview_research/README.md

 1. Can rely on it almost entirely for a well defined set of tasks (**automatic solution**)
 2. Can automatically spot problems with LLM discovering test cases and creating working unit test code, and involve human assistance in a way which reduces human workload compared to manual software engineering (**semi-automatic solution**)
-3. Can at least involve LLM as assistant (copilot-like, side information panel or dialogue agent) which again reduces human workload compared to manual software engineering (**coding assistant solution**).
+3. Can at least involve LLM as assistant (copilot-like, side information panel or a dialogue agent) which again reduces human workload compared to manual software engineering (**coding assistant solution**).

 This topic is also touched in [R. Feldt, S. Kang, J. Yoon, and S. Yoo.
 Towards autonomous testing agents via conversational large language models](#ref2), and I will elaborate it more in the next paragraphs after my experiment with GPT4.

 ## Few examples from Code-LLM evolution <a name="paragraph1"></a>
 Though LLM architecture and training process are definitely very important, at the moment I don't see the immediate benefit from exploration of LLM architectures and training losses.
-All of LLMs are not perfect at the moment in code generation, with GPT-4 reaching 94.4% precision for the first pass (no corrections) for the solution of algorithmic problems on [HumanEval benchmark](https://paperswithcode.com/sota/code-generation-on-humaneval) which consists of 164 coding problems with textual formulations.
+All of LLMs are not perfect at the moment in code generation, with GPT-4 reaching 94.4% precision for the first pass (no corrections) on [HumanEval benchmark](https://paperswithcode.com/sota/code-generation-on-humaneval)(solution of algorithmic problems described in Natural Language), which consists of 164 coding problems with textual formulations.
 Therefore, I choose GPT-4 to test the unit test generation workflow as described in the articles and papers, and will present my results in the next section.

 The LLM evolution tree is provided in [Large Language Models for Software Engineering: A Systematic Literature Review](#ref3) on page 10.
 **![](https://lh7-us.googleusercontent.com/pncsLidpzPkfye-LBnZ9s-ZOias_sDvTIjACAkYRjjDDeEHRo12nH-3S8s4Zb1xJQ3tHNGG-kbs3YjR55wpqKYE33-wiXUVyYbHVRLI1xpZS_FVRugmLZJhN29zYABvbKMW9zaZgulZ12hVTWEcFH50)**